fumio125/fumio125.github.io/content/publication/2025_wacv_liu/index.md

 # Summary.
 An optional shortened abstract.
-summary: We develop HoGS, combining 3DGS with homogeneous coordinates for high-quality rendering.
+summary: We develop TreeFormer, accurately estimating plant skeletal structure from a single image.

 tags:
-  - CVPR 2025
+  - WACV 2025
   - Computer vision
+  - Plant phenotyping

 # Display this page in the Featured widget?
 featured: true